 A ‘just transition’ to a greener economy is one where workers have a central voice in planning the transition, so it is done ‘with’ them not ‘to’ them.
 It’s one where no workers or communities are left behind.
-And where new jobs that are created are just as good any that are lost in terms of pay, skills, pensions and trade union recognition.
+And where new jobs that are created are just as good (or better than) any that are lost in terms of pay, skills, pensions, equality, health and safety and trade union recognition.

 Trade unions across the world have led the call for a just transition.

 Following pressure from the international trade union movement, the concept of “a just transition of the workforce and the creation of decent work and quality jobs” was included in the preamble to the 2015 Paris Agreement and in the Silesia Declaration at the climate talks in 2018.

 Wales could see a huge return on investment and thousands of new jobs if the Welsh Government had more money to invest in low-carbon infrastructure, renewable energy projects and sustainable homes.
 We also need to support our vital high-carbon industries to move to lower carbon models - for example, Wales could become a world leader in green steel.
 There are also many opportunities to be seized with new technologies such as hydrogen, efforts to support nature and the move to a circular economy.

 The trade union movement in Wales supports the fight to protect our planet for future generations.
 We are ready to rise to the challenge of the climate and nature crisis.

 And we stand up for those workers whose jobs are at risk if the post-Covid recovery and transition to a net-zero economy isn’t a just one.